lacchain/besu-pro-testnet/README.md

 }
 ```

-* If everything is correct, a ORION service and a PANTHEON service managed by Systemctl will be created with **stopped** status.
+* If everything worked, a ORION service and a PANTHEON service managed by Systemctl will be created with **stopped** status.
 * In order to be permissioned, now you need to follow the [administrative steps of the permissioning process](https://github.com/lacchain/besu-network/blob/master/PERMISSIONING_PROCESS.md).
 * Once you are permissioned, you can verify that you are connected to other nodes in the network by following the steps detailed in [#issue33](https://github.com/lacchain/besu-network/issues/33).